mchowning/diffstory/working-notes/2025-12-18_plan_diffguide-mvp.md

 ---

-## Phase 4: Two-Pane Layout with Navigation and Viewport
+## Phase 4: Two-Pane Layout with Navigation and Viewport ✓ COMPLETE

 ### Overview